dariarodionova/Linear-algebra/Linear_Algebra_for_ML.md

     _Example_
     A result of this transformation is a matrix that has **det = 0**.
-After horizontally squishing space into a line (det = 0 looks like either a dot or a line), it is impossible to tell where did we start from.
+After horizontally squishing space into a line (det = 0 looks like either a dot or a line), it is impossible to tell where did we start from, because one dimention is lost and all coordinates from this dimention are now 0.
 Therefore resulting matrix has no inverse.
    ![NoInverse](/Images/noInverse.gif)